On November 1, The Mirror reported that the Doctor Who special for Series 11 will air on New Year’s Day of 2019 rather than on Christmas day.

 “We hadn’t decided when the current series would air when we were filming it – we only decided a few months ago.”

 And here is Jodie Whittaker on November 1 in Penarth, Wales, right across Cardiff Bay from Roath Lock Studios where Doctor Who production is located.

 #MintandMustard draws discerning diners from across Wales & the West, but few have come as far as the #TimeLords home Gallifrey So apt for a chain owned by doctors, their Penarth restaurant had a very famous Doctor in the house actress Jodie Whittaker https://t.co/V5N7qWlmvw pic.twitter.com/87HPSC8yR8

 — Mint and Mustard (@mintandmustard) November 1, 2018

-Tosin Cole is currently performing in a play called Ear for Eye at the Royal Court Theatre in London which will run through November 22.
+Tosin Cole is performed in a play called Ear for Eye at the Royal Court Theatre in London which ran until November 22, 2018.

 Back in August, CultBox reported that Series 12 production would likely begin November 2018.
 This fits with The Mirror TV editor’s claim that Chris Chibnall had already written most of Series 12.
 It’s possible that new circumstances emerged between August and October 2018.